 Heres 4 little things to try.

-–INSTEAD of mentally highlighting everyday you haven’t moved much or gone to the gym go for a walk or play Just Dance and see it as a way to to put all the yummy food to good use and burn anxious energy, not a way of burning off food.
+–INSTEAD of mentally highlighting and dwelling everyday you haven’t moved much or gone to the gym, go for a walk or dance around and see it as a way to to put all the yummy food to good use and burn anxious energy, not a way of burning off food.
 If you enjoy it you’re far more likely to do it.

 –BE MINDFUL, journal maybe?
 List three things you’re grateful for/that you love about yourself or just write a to do list.
 If you feel productive you’ll get a dose of the good endorphins to balance out any feelings of “lazy guilt” you may be struggling with.
 You could even set yourself one mini priority task each day and tell yourself you must complete it before you can commence getting on with the rest of your day/plans.